Former DPW appreciated when fountain dried up

 Councilor David Nilsen suggested the Parks and Recreation Committee conduct an engineering or feasibility study on a fountain restoration.

-“The current design requires significant time and money for an individual to monitor the fountain several times a day to ensure it’s not clogged or in need of cleaning,” Nilsen said.
+“The detriment of the current design is that it takes an enormous amount of time and money for an individual to monitor the fountain multiple times a day.
+This is required to ensure it's not clogged or needs cleaning,” Nilsen told the Tri-County Independent.

-“Skip, a former DPW employee, kept it running perfectly,” said the DPW’s former director, Joe Rulis.
+“Skip, a former DPW employee, kept it running perfectly,” the DPW’s former director, Joe Rulis, told the River Reporter.
 “It just needed water added and the filter cleaned weekly, which took about two hours a week.”

 From seven workers to two